elibroftw/blog.elijahlopez.ca/README.md

 # ELL Blog

+A site I'll be writing new posts on, since Medium is centralized, slow, and doesn't allow you to export posts.
-A new blogging site, since Medium is slow.
-A comment section could be done on a platform like Twitter.
+A comment section / discussion could be done on a platform like Twitter.